 Mobility and connectivity are integral to any community’s quality of life.
 In order for its residents to have the ability to access the broader local and regional transportation networks, a Town’s local network must be safe, efficient and serve various modes of transport.
 This element will survey and analyze the existing conditions of the Island’s local transportation networks, transportation patterns and other key aspects that contribute to residents’ movement within the Town and outside of it.

-Transportation

-Roads
+ROADS

 As a barrier island, Sullivan’s Island has two points of access by land.
 The first point of access to Sullivan’s Island is through Mt.
 Pleasant via South Carolina Highway 703 (Coleman Boulevard/Ben Sawyer Boulevard) and the Ben Sawyer Bridge.
 The second point of access is through Isle of Palms across Breach Inlet on Jasper Boulevard.

+There are over 24 miles of paved roads that traverse the Island, and nearly 22 of those road miles are maintained by the South Carolina Department of Transportation; the other 2.3 miles are maintained by the Town or by Charleston County.
+The only state highway on the island, Highway 703, includes Ben Sawyer Boulevard, Station 22 ½, and Jasper Boulevard, and it represents a key 2.6-mile segment of the Town’s transportation infrastructure.

 Sullivan’s Island’s road system is comprised of a loose grid network of low-intensity streets typical of a beach community.
 The road network on Sullivan’s Island follows a pattern set forth originally by trolley lines between Sullivan’s Island, Isle of Palms, and Mount Pleasant and ferry docks in Mount Pleasant that provided access to downtown Charleston.
 All of the roads on Sullivan’s Island are designed for short, low-speed trips across the island.

-Bicycle and Pedestrian Facilities
+BICYCLE AND PEDESTRIAN FACILITIES

 Bicycle